btq-ag/Leonne/Documentation/README.md

 - Trust relationships between nodes are topologically encoded
 - Compliance is tested through mutual verification

-By viewing a network's time‐evolution as a simplicial complex in a metric space \((M,\rho)\), we harness *persistent homology* and *cobordism* to characterize global trust dynamics in a coordinate-free, generally covariant manner.
+By viewing a network's time‐evolution as a simplicial complex in a metric space $(M,\rho)$, we harness *persistent homology* and *cobordism* to characterize global trust dynamics in a coordinate-free, generally covariant manner.
 This mathematical foundation enables:

 1. Scalable parallel transaction verification
 2. Robustness against collusion and malicious activity